danielkrause/DCASE2022-data-generator/README.md

 # DCASE2022-data-generator
 Data generator for creating synthetic audio mixtures suitable for DCASE Challenge 2022 Task 3

+### Prerequisites

+The provided code was tested with the following libraries:
+SoundFile 0.10.3, mat73 0.58, numpy 1.20.1, scipy 1.6.2, librosa 0.8.1.

 ## Getting Started

 This repository contains several Python file, which in total create a complete data generation framework.